Title IX and Youth Protection

 For Child Abuse and/or Neglect call local police or Child Protective Services (CPS).

-For other incidents that occur in youth programs (such as accidental injury, cybersecurity concerns, etc.) please consult with your program director for documentation requirements.
+For other incidents that occur in youth activities (such as accidental injury, cybersecurity concerns, etc.) please consult with your supervisor for documentation requirements.

-Find all the requirements for hosting youth programs and activities at UW-Madison.
-The Office of Youth Protection & Compliance (OYPC) provides resources for program directors and staff who are planning activities with minors under age 18.
+Find all the requirements for hosting youth programs and activities at UW—Madison.
+The Office of Youth Protection (OYP) provides resources for program directors and staff who are planning activities with minors under age 18.

-UW-Madison activities for youth under age 18 are required to register with OYPC.
+UW—Madison activities for youth under age 18 are required to register with OYP.

-Please see the Policies and Resources page on the Office of Youth Protection & Compliance website.
+Please see the Policies page on the Office of Youth Protection website.